Las Emociones (Emotions)

 1) Children and teachers work together to tape a different emoji to each of the four corners of the room.

-2) Teachers play lively music and run, dance, skip around the room.
-Children are encouraged to join in through gestures.
-Teachers pause occasionally to shout out the name of one of the emotions.
-Teachers encourage children to run to the emotion announced, expressing enthusaism when they find the right one.
+2) Teachers will play lively music and run, dance, skip, etc. around the room.
+Children will be encouraged to join in through gestures.
+Teachers will pause the music occasionally to shout out the name of one of the emotions.
+Teachers encourage children to run to the emotion announced, expressing enthusiasm when they find the right one.

 May listens for vocabulary words.